 EIC Pilot Advisory Board Chairman

-- EIC Pathfinder: for advanced high-risk research on breakthrough technologies
+1. EIC Pathfinder: for advanced high-risk research on breakthrough technologies

-- EIC Transition: for transforming the most promising research results into innovation opportunities
+2. EIC Transition: for transforming the most promising research results into innovation opportunities

-- EIC Accelerator: for ambitious and innovative companies to develop and scale up cutting-edge innovations.
+3. EIC Accelerator: for ambitious and innovative companies to develop and scale up cutting-edge innovations.

 Each year, the EIC attracts thousands of start-ups and research teams from across Europe to compete for highly selective funding, investments and business acceleration services.
 It draws on the expertise of hundreds of leading entrepreneurs, investors and scientific experts to select the most promising projects; and partners with investors, corporates, venture capitalists, coaches and mentors, and other ecosystem players to accelerate innovations to the market.

-The Pathfinder portfolio
+1. The Pathfinder Portfolio

-The EIC Pathfinder funds cutting-edge, high risk and high-reward research and innovation projects that aim to demonstrate completely new technological paradigms and strengthen Europe’s deep-tech ecosystem.
-Since 2014 it has funded 408 projects in the areas of Health, Digital/ICT, Energy and Environment, Manufacturing and Infrastructures, and Food and Agriculture, actively contributing to advancements of scientific understanding in many disciplines and continuously pushing boundaries for the development of breakthrough technologies of the future.
+Since 2014, it has funded 408 projects.
+These projects are in the areas: Health; Digital/ICT; Energy and Environment; Manufacturing and Infrastructures; and Food and Agriculture.
+Hence, it is actively contributing to advancements of scientific understanding in many disciplines and continuously pushing boundaries for the development of breakthrough technologies of the future.

-“Funding from the EIC Pathfinder is playing a fundamental role in shaping my scientific career.
-It has increased my visibility within my institution but also at the European and International level while providing a unique opportunity to translate basic science research into innovations that will help combat a disease which touches the lives of millions of people: Alzheimer’s.
-Panayiota POIRAZI Cypriot scientist based in Greece, working to combat Alzheimer’s disease.
-Principal Investigator at FORTH, coordinator of Pathfinder project NEUREKA Crucially, the funding has helped me to establish a state of the art, high performance computing cluster which is essential to help realise our vision.
-Finally, I have had the opportunity to lead and manage an international team of talented people and establish long-term relationships with institutions, universities and companies, providing a strong foundation for results that can strengthen the competitiveness of European R&I on the international stage.”
+Funding from the EIC Pathfinder is playing a fundamental role in shaping my scientific career.
+It has increased my visibility within my institution but also at the European and International levels while providing a unique opportunity to translate basic science research into innovations that will help combat a disease which touches the lives of millions of people: Alzheimer’s.
+Crucially, the funding has helped me establish a state-of-the-art, high-performance computing cluster which is essential to help realise our vision.
+Finally, I have had the opportunity to lead and manage an international team of talented people and establish long-term relationships with institutions, universities and companies, providing a strong foundation for results that can strengthen the competitiveness of European R&I on the international stage.

 Panayiota POIRAZI